 Fort Edward and Rogers Island have been a great place for people to live for thousands of years.
 When you step inside the Visitors Center you will see exhibits on early native Americans, the French and Indian War and the Revolutionary time period.

 The visitors Center is owned by the Town of Fort Edward and managed by the non-profit Rogers Island Heritage Development Alliance (RIHDA).
-Admission is by donation.
+Admission is $5.00 for visitors 18 and over and free for military members.
 The permanent exhibits within the Center tell of the area's earliest known Native American inhabitants, the British fort built here in the 18th century, the renowned Rogers' Rangers who operated from their base camp on this island from mid 1756 until 1759 during the French and Indian War, and Fort Edward's role in the American Revollution.

 The Mission Statement: